Final update

 SHA-256 is a special case of something called the Merkle–Damgård construction (MD).
 Merkle and Damgård are bigshots, Merkle is the guy behind Merkle trees, and if you’ve ever heard of digests like MD5, now you know what the MD stands for.

 We note that the notion of collision only makes sense in cases where the domain is larger than the range.
-Otherwise, any injective function (such as f(x)=xf(x)=x) is trivially collision resistant.
+Otherwise, any injective function (such as ) is trivially collision resistant.
 The MD transform is concerned with cases where the domain is exponentially larger than the range.
-In particular, we consider a circuit ff that takes 2d2d buts of input and outputs dd bits (so the domain is 2d2^d times larger than the range).
-Say you have designed such a circuit, and you are thoroughly convinced it is “hard” to find x1x2x_1\ne x_2 with f(x1)=f(x2)f(x_1) = f(x_2) (that is, there is no strategy to do so that requires much less than 2d2^d computational steps).
+In particular, we consider a circuit that takes buts of input and outputs bits (so the domain is times larger than the range).
+Say you have designed such a circuit, and you are thoroughly convinced it is “hard” to find with (that is, there is no strategy to do so that requires much less than computational steps).

-The MD construction allows you to transform ff into a function MDfMD_f that takes input of any length and produces dd bits.
-This construction has the following property: if you can find x1x2x_1\ne x_2 such that MDf(x1)=MDf(x2)MD_f(x_1) = MD_f(x_2), you could use them to find x1x2x’_1 \ne x’_2 such that f(x1)=f(x2)f(x’_1) = f(x’_2).
+The MD construction allows you to transform into a function that takes input of any length and produces bits.
+This construction has the following property: if you can find such that , you could use them to find such that .
 That is, the MD construction preserves the difficulty of finding a collision.

-I will describe the MD transform for the simple case where the inputs are always of a length which is a multiple of dd.
-That is, I will only consider inputs of the form x(1)x(2)x(k)x^{(1)}\|x^{(2)}\|\ldots\|x^{(k)} where each block x(i)x_{(i)} is of length dd.
-Note that the input of the function ff is two blocks.
+I will describe the MD transform for the simple case where the inputs are always of a length which is a multiple of .
+That is, I will only consider inputs of the form where each block is of length .
+Note that the input of the function is two blocks.

-The MD transform applied to the input x=x(1)x(2)x(k)x = x^{(1)}\|x^{(2)}\|\ldots\|x^{(k)} is described by the following diagram:
+The MD transform applied to the input is described by the following diagram:

 Remark: It is tempting to generalize the construction to any length by “padding with zeros”.
-That is, if the input is of size \ell with ≢0modd\ell \not\equiv 0 \mod d, we just append d(%d)d - (\ell \% d) zeros to complete the last block.
+That is, if the input is of size with , we just append zeros to complete the last block.
 This is in fact completely broken.
 Exercise: find a very simple collision attack on the resulting hash.
 Obviously there are correct ways to generalize MD to arbitrary lengths, but they are very subtle.
 This is just one more example of how hard cryptography is, and how even seemingly benign decisions can have catastrophic consequences if they are not thought out properly.

-Proving that a collision in MDfMD_f implies a collision in ff is straightforward.
-I will only prove it for inputs of length 2d2d and leave the general case to the reader (note that the general case includes inputs of different lengths, and in particular the case where one input is a prefix of the other input).
+Proving that a collision in implies a collision in is straightforward.
+I will only prove it for inputs of length and leave the general case to the reader (note that the general case includes inputs of different lengths, and in particular the case where one input is a prefix of the other input).
 The proof might seem a bit tedious, but there is nothing deep to it, only a bit of careful bookkeeping.

-Assume x1=x1(1)x1(2)x_1 = x_1^{(1)} \| x_1^{(2)} and x2=x2(1)x2(2)x_2 = x_2^{(1)} \| x_2^{(2)} satisfy that x1x2x_1 \ne x_2 yet MDf(x1)=MDf(x2)MD_f(x_1) = MD_f(x_2) (or equivalently, y1(2)=y2(2)y^{(2)}_1 = y^{(2)}_2).
+Assume and satisfy that yet (or equivalently, ).
 We consider two cases:

-• If x1(1)x2(1)x_1^{(1)} \ne x_2^{(1)} then one of the following happens:
+If then one of the following happens:

-• Otherwise, y1(1)y1(2)y_1^{(1)} \ne y_1^{(2)} implies that y1(1)x1(2)y1(2)x2(2)y_1^{(1)}\|x_1^{(2)} \ne y_1^{(2)}\|x_2^{(2)} and yet f(y1(1)x1(2))=y1(2)=y2(2)=f(y1(2)x1(2))f(y_1^{(1)}\|x_1^{(2)}) = y_1^{{(2})} = y^{(2)}_2 = f(y_1^{(2)}\|x_1^{(2)}), which is again a collision in ff.
+Otherwise, implies that and yet , which is again a collision in .

-• If x1(1)=x2(1)x_1^{(1)} = x_2^{(1)} then we must have y1(1)=y1(2)y_1^{(1)} = y_1^{(2)} yet now it is promised that x1(2)x2(2)x_1^{(2)} \ne x_2^{(2)} (otherwise we would have had that x1=x2x_1=x_2) so a contradiction follows the same way as the second case above.
+If then we must have yet now it is promised that (otherwise we would have had that ) so a contradiction follows the same way as the second case above.

-The next thing to note is that there is a length extension attack on MDfMD_f (regardless what ff is), and this is actually quite simple.
-Say that x=x(1)x(k)x = x^{(1)}\|\ldots\|x^{(k)} and we are given MDf(x)MD_f(x) but not xx.
-Let zz be any string of length dd.
-Then one can easily see that MDf(xz)=f(MDf(x)z)MD_f(x\|z) = f(MD_f(x)\|z), which we could calculate without knowing xx at all!
+The next thing to note is that there is a length extension attack on (regardless what is), and this is actually quite simple.
+Say that and we are given but not .
+Let be any string of length .
+Then one can easily see that , which we could calculate without knowing at all!

 To see why this could be a problem, let us consider message authentication codes (MAC).
-In a MAC scheme, Alice and Bob create a private-key pkpk together.
-Alice can then create a message mm and send it to Bob along with a MAC tag tmt_m.
-The security of a MAC scheme implies that Bob could use pkpk and tmt_m to validate the authenticity of mm.
-That is: there is some way for Bob to assure that tmt_m was indeed created by Alice from the message mm.
-Given a hash function HH, we can consider the following MAC scheme: pkpk is just a random string.
-When Alice creates the message mm, she also creates the tag tm=H(pkm)t_m = H(pk\|m).
-When Bob gets the message mm and the tag tmt_m he verifies that indeed tm=H(pkm)t_m = H(pk\|m).
+In a MAC scheme, Alice and Bob create a private-key together.
+Alice can then create a message and send it to Bob along with a MAC tag .
+The security of a MAC scheme implies that Bob could use and to validate the authenticity of .
+That is: there is some way for Bob to assure that was indeed created by Alice from the message .
+Given a hash function , we can consider the following MAC scheme: is just a random string.
+When Alice creates the message , she also creates the tag .
+When Bob gets the message and the tag he verifies that indeed .

-One can prove that if HH is a perfect hash function then the scheme above is perfectly secure.
-However, if it is not extension secure (for example, if it is an MD transform) then it can be compromised: say Alice sends to Bob the string x=x=”pay Charlie €1,000”, then Charlie could choose z=z=”,000” and by applying a length extension attack compute tmzt_{m\|z}.
-The result is that Bob will receive the message xz=x\|z=”pay Charlie €1,000,000” along with a completely valid MAC tag and would be none the wiser.
+One can prove that if is a perfect hash function then the scheme above is perfectly secure.
+However, if it is not extension secure (for example, if it is an MD transform) then it can be compromised: say Alice sends to Bob the string ”pay Charlie €1,000”, then Charlie could choose ”,000” and by applying a length extension attack compute .
+The result is that Bob will receive the message ”pay Charlie €1,000,000” along with a completely valid MAC tag and would be none the wiser.

 It should be noted that this example never happened in practice.
 It was manufactured as a textbook example.
-Moreover, the scheme above is easily fixable to remain secure even when instantiated with MDfMD_f.
+Moreover, the scheme above is easily fixable to remain secure even when instantiated with .
 Figuring out how will remain an exercise to the reader.

 To conclude we will only point out that the SHA3 family of hashes (including Keccak) does away with the MD transform in favor of a more modern approach called the sponge construction.
 This approach was chosen for its ASIC friendliness, but it is also assumed to prohibit length extension attacks.